rosagross/NIA_Differential_Evolution/README.md

 public class Plant

 Object that describes a plant.
+Attributes are a number of kwH per plant that can be acieved, the cost of buying one item and a maximum number of plants.